Compliance frameworks explained.

-SOC 2, ISO 27001, PCI DSS, NIST CSF — they sound complicated, but they don't have to be.
-Here's what each one actually means for your business.
+SOC 2, ISO 27001, PCI DSS, NIST CSF.
+They sound complicated, but they do not have to be.
+Here is what each one actually means for your business.

 SOC 2